-I believe strongly that it is important for students to engage the week's readings in written form prior to the seminar sessions.
+I believe strongly that it is important for students to engage each week's readings in written form prior to the seminar sessions.
 My experience is that this improves the quality of the discussion since students come to the sessions with an already thought out agenda.
+This is a requirement for all auditors as well as students taking the seminar for credit.

-I refer to these short written comments as "issue memos".
-They are not meant to be minipapers on the readings.
-Rather, they are meant to be a think piece, reflecting your own intellectual engagement with the material: specifying what is obscure or confusing in the reading; taking issue with some core idea or argument; exploring some interesting ramification of an idea in the reading.
-These memos do not have to deal with the most profound, abstract or grandiose arguments in the readings; the point is that they should reflect what you find most engaging, exciting or puzzling.
+I refer to these short written comments as "reading interrogations".
+They are not meant to be mini-papers on the readings.
+Rather, they are meant to be think pieces, reflecting your own intellectual engagement with the material: specifying what is obscure or confusing in the reading; taking issue with some core idea or argument; exploring some interesting ramification of an idea in the reading.
+These memos do not have to deal with the most profound, abstract or grandiose arguments in the readings; the point is that they should reflect what you find most engaging, exciting or puzzling, and above all: what you would most like to talk about in the seminar discussion These interrogations will form a substantial basis for the seminar discussions: I will read them and distill the issues into an agenda for each session.
+It is therefore important to take the task seriously.
+I have no length specification for these interrogations.
+It is fine for them to be quite short - say 200 words or so - but longer memos (within reason - remember: everyone in the class will read them) are also OK.
+These memos should be e-mailed to everyone in the class by 6 pm on the Tuesday night before the seminar meets.
+(For the session before Thanksgiving, which will be held on Tuesday, November 26, the memos must be circulated by Monday the 25th at 6 pm).
+Everyone should try to read all of these memos before coming to class on Wednesday evening.

 This is a real requirement, and failing to hand in memos will affect your grade.
 I will read through the memos to see if they are "serious", but will not grade them for "quality".
-You must hand in one of these memos every week at the seminar session.
 Since the point of this exercise is to enhance discussions, late memos will not be accepted.
-If you have to miss a seminar session for some reason, you are still required to prepare an issue-memo for that session.
+If you have to miss a seminar session for some reason, you are still expected to prepare an interrogation for that session.